 Getting all momentum heading “down hill” towards the line of scrimmage is a must to make an accurate throw on the run.
 Having your belly button pointing to the target continuing to run towards it.

 Continuing to run at your target, start to rotate and point opposite throwing shoulder to where you want to throw the ball.
 This will allow you to have more force behind your throw.

 Checkpoint 4 : Finish

-Over emphasize throwing motion while finishing the throw on the run.
-Run FULL SPEED, slowing down will cause your body to be out in front of your arm making you inaccurate.
+Over-emphasize throwing motion while finishing the throw on the run.
+Your run should be full speed, slowing down before finishing will cause your body to be out in front of your arm, making you inaccurate.
 Finally, follow your throw.
 By doing this your momentum will help your throw to be more accurate.